 I'm not a worldschooler yet, can I still attend?

 Yes!
-You don't even need to ask.
-If this lifestyle intrigues you and you want to meet other traveling families, you're more than welcome at our events.
+In our eyes, worldschooling families are those who value travel and real-life exposure as a foundational piece of their child-rearing and lifestyle goals.
+If you are worldschooling-curious and want to meet other traveling families, you're more than welcome at our events.
 This is how our community grows, everyone is welcome and we all encourage one another.

 Need additional clarification?
 We're always here to help.
 Let us know what's on your mind, we'll find the answers.